Atinos31/Booksy/README.md

 Upon launching the application, you will see a list of books on the homepage.
 Each book's title is a hyperlink.
 Clicking on a title will take you to a page displaying more detailed information about the book.

 Additional Information
-For more details about the APIs used and Flask framework, you can refer to:
+For more details about the APIs used and the Flask framework, you can refer to:

 Open Library API Documentation
 Flask Documentation